It’s banned in most countries. So does animal testing in cosmetics still matter? We investigate

 So, does animal testing in cosmetics still matter?

-While we have made strides against animal testing in cosmetics, as you can see, unfortunately, the answer to the questions: does animal testing in cosmetics still matter? is a resounding YES.
+Yes, we have made strides against animal testing in cosmetics.
+But as you can see, the answer to the question does animal testing in cosmetics still matter? is a resounding YES.

-Animal lovers should ensure that their cosmetics are 100% vegan – which ensures no animal products were used, and that no animal hidden animal testing has occurred.
+Animal lovers should ensure that their cosmetics are 100% vegan.
+This ensures no animal products were used.
+And of course, that no animal hidden animal testing has occurred.

 Even within legislation which protects animals and prevents their use as test subjects for cosmetics, there are further loopholes we need to be aware of, as explained above.

-If you would like to be sure your cosmetics are truly cruelty free, PETA offers a comprehensive list of companies which are truly wonderful – free from animal testing, and animal ingredients both.
+Want to be sure your cosmetics are truly cruelty free?
+PETA offers a comprehensive list of companies which are truly wonderful.
+They’re free from animal testing, and animal ingredients both.